 Ideal, a Canadian-based startup leverages AI to automate the tedious and time-consuming resume screening processes.
 Their software integrates with your recruitment software and tries to find more insights about an applicant beyond their resume.
-Ideal claims its virtual assistant is already trained on “millions of past hiring decisions” so it can quickly adapt to each new client’s recruitment process.
+Virtual assistant is already trained on “millions of past hiring decisions”.
+So it can quickly adapt to each new client’s recruitment process.
 Thereby, the process can screen a wider set of applicants resulting in higher satisfaction for the recruiters.

 A chatbot is software that is designed to perform automated and repetitive tasks.